 Financial donations and bequests for new books are gratefully accepted.
-The Library does not accept book donations at this time.
+The Library accepts donations of some books published within the last two years.

 A book display related to your church programs can be provided for special events.
 Send your requests to the church office and they will be forwarded to the library committee.